ruuda/tako/docs/distributing-images.md

 # Distributing Images

-Distributing images through Tako is as simple as hosting an http server.
-A Tako remote is simply a directory on a server with a particular layout:
+A Tako server is a regular http server, with a particular directory layout.

- * `manifest` is a file that lists all available versions and their hashes.
+The origin uri points to a directory that contains the manifest file and the image store.

+ * `manifest` is a file that lists all available versions and their SHA256 digests.
+The manifest is signed.
 See [Manifest Format](manifest-format.md) for more information about the manifest format.
  * `store` is a directory that contains all images.
+Files are named after their digest.

 Images can be added to the directory with [`tako store`](tako-store.md).
 The most convenient way to maintain the server directory is to have a local copy